osamaalkarmi20/Movies-Library/README.md

 simple project5 that is a server module for a basic movie library with a favorite page and a error massege if wrong request was sent .
 ## Getting Started
 to start this project you should install express
-"npm install express cors dotenv axios" then you could type on your ubantu "npm start" this will show a massege `Listening on 3000: I'm ready` and in this case you are setup right.
+"npm install express cors dotenv axios pg" then you could type on your ubantu "npm start" this will show a massege `Listening on 3000: I'm ready` and in this case you are setup right.
 ## Project Features
  go to your borwser and wirte `localhost:3000/`